spatel1110/RAG-Chatbot-using-LLMs-and-LangChain/README.md

-# RAG Chatbot with Ollama, LangChain, FastAPI & Streamlit
+# RAG Chatbot with Ollama LangChain FastAPI & Streamlit

 This project implements a Retrieval-Augmented Generation (RAG) chatbot that runs locally using open-source LLMs managed by Ollama.
 It features a Python backend built with FastAPI and LangChain, and a user-friendly frontend using Streamlit.